Qodana 2024.2 Help

 How it works

-You can enable the native mode ba saving this configuration in the qodana.yaml file:
+You can enable native mode by using the ide option in the qodana.yaml file:

-This configuration tells Qodana to download and employ the required JetBrains IDE binary file while running.
+This configuration tells Qodana to download and employ the required JetBrains IDE binary file while running the Qodana for .NET linter.

-Below are the examples showing how you can run Qodana in the native mode:
+Below are the examples showing how you can run Qodana in native mode:

 1. Make sure that the QODANA_TOKEN variable is defined in the environment and refers to a proper project token.
 If necessary, you can define it: